A-Jarvo/GoFish/README.md

+# Fork Notes
+This is forked from https://github.com/abbew25/GoFish, all credit to Abbe.
+I have just modified it to constrain w0, wa.
+I have set it to expect running from the main directery and calling it like uv run src/GoFish.py config/config.ini.
+This is different from Abbe's.

+My code supports:

+* Producing a H, Da vs redshift plot with ```uv run src/plot_HDA.py config/config.ini``` with optional ```--rerun``` parameter
+* Producing a covariance matrices for w0, wa for all redshifts and a summed matrix with ```uv run src/constrain_w0wa.py config/config.ini``` with optional ```--rerun``` parameter.
+Outputs .txt to same dir as supplied in config.
+* Producing a contour plot of w0, wa from output of constrain_w0wa.py with ```uv run draw_ellipses.py output_files/cov_matrix.txt```.
+Does not yet support ```--rerun```
+* All the above can take in ```help```

+I have left the below nearly identical to Abbe's version:

 # GoFish

 A simple and lightweight but user friendly Fisher forecast tool for galaxy clustering surveys with a variable number of tracers.